Affiliate links on Android Authority may earn us a commission. Learn more.

 The Currus NF Plus ($2,399) is built like a tank, sporting a huge deck, an indestructible stem, and 3-inch-wide tubeless tires.
 Its dual motors deliver up to 3,600W of power, which means beginners should start elsewhere.

-Appropriately, the (almost literal) gold standard for off-road scooters is the Kaabo Wolf King GT Pro ($3,795).
-The vehicle uses twin forged stems and hydraulic suspension, with an option for street or knobby tires.
-On YouTube, you can find videos of people jumping the King’s predecessor, the Wolf Warrior 11, off tracks meant for dirt and mountain bikes.
+Appropriately, the (almost literal) gold standard for off-road scooters is the Kaabo Wolf King GT Pro ($3,295).
+The vehicle uses twin forged stems and hydraulic suspension, with an option for street or knobby tires, though you may have to hunt around for the latter.
+On YouTube you can find videos of people jumping the King’s predecessor, the Wolf Warrior 11, off tracks meant for dirt and mountain bikes.
 In fact the King could just as easily be on our speed demon list, since its twin 2,000W motors enable a 63mph (101.3kph) top speed.
 It also has turn signals, some of the brightest headlights on any scooter, and a 74-mile (119.5km) max range.

 The sky’s the limit